-What I look for in the right pocket knife?
+What to look for in a pocket knife

 As you’d expect the blade is the heart and soul of the knife and above all else it needs to be sharp.
-Razor sharp!
-A dull blade is like having an unloaded gun, it defeats the purpose of having a pocket knife in the first place.
 Of course, knife makers know this and they put a lot of emphasis on the blade – what it is made of, how it reacts under stress, how easy it is to sharpen if needed, how it will resist corrosion and how strong it is.
 You’ll typically find the best pocket knives are using the best steel suited to the main application the knife was designed for.
 The steel will determine properties like toughness, strength, hardness, wear resistance, corrosion resistance and edge retention.
 Our guide to knife blade steel explores more about the science of knife blades but for now simply know that the blade is numero-uno when choosing a knife.

 Knife design and ergonomics

 Nothing else matters if the knife is poorly designed and getting the right ergonomics is a key part of the design process.
 In basic terms, ergonomics refers to how comfortable the knife feels in your hand.
 A quality knife designer can create something that feels like an extension of your hand.
 Also both the deployment and locking mechanisms are very important.
 Pocket knives can be deployed using thumb studs, flippers or automatically.
-For lockup, the knife may utilize a liner lock, frame lock or axis lock for example.
+For lockup, the knife may utilize a liner lock, frame lock, compression or Axis lock for example.
 All important considerations which will determine how the knife performs.